giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 - The `app-operator.giantswarm.io/version` label is present.
 - All referenced configmaps and secrets exist.
+- More than one App CRs would not try to update the same label or annotation as a different value.
 - The catalog has a matching AppCatalog CR.

 If app-operator finds a matching [AppCatalogEntry]({{< relref "/ui-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) CR, it will use this to run more validation checks.